 STEP 3 When the entire number to be registered as a passkey has been input, press n The number of cellular phone that can be registered

 Up to 6 cellular phones can be registered in the system.

 3-3.
-Using the hands-free system (for cellular phone) Security and system setup n Security setting items and operation procedure n System setup items and operation procedure
+Using the hands-free system (for cellular phone) Security and system setup

 To enter the menu of each setting, follow the steps below: